Top Nav

 Lac Alaotra Gentle Lemur; Scientific name: Hapalemur alaotrensis; Malagasy: Bandro

 MWC promotes long-term initiatives in this region that integrate biodiversity conservation, environmental education, and rural development using a scientific approach.
-Their three programs on education, ecotourism, and alternative livelihoods are ongoing and will be continued in the next years.
+Our three programs on education, ecotourism, and alternative livelihoods are ongoing and will be continued in the next years.

 Environmental education with the use of the comic book "Harovy fa harena"